codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why was Santa's little helper feeling depressed?
-Because he has low elf esteem.
+Why did the octopus beat the shark in a fight?
+Because it was well armed.

 ## Daily Trivia

-In the server hosting industry IaaS stands for...
+Whistler was the codename of this Microsoft Operating System.
- 1. Infrastructure as a Server
+ 1. Windows XP
- 2. Internet as a Service
+ 2. Windows 2000
- 3. Infrastructure as a Service
+ 3. Windows 95
- 4. Internet and a Server
+ 4. Windows 7

 <details>
   <summary>Answer</summary>
-  Infrastructure as a Service
+  Windows XP
 </details>